 - Find the platforms (freelancing websites) you’ll be serving on.
 Choose a uniform username on all of them.
 It helps you build your brand identity.

 - Create an online portfolio on your niche-specific portfolio platforms; GitHub for developers, Behance for designers, etc. We also suggest you create a personal portfolio website to showcase your skills and talent.

 - Market your services: market on social media, offer something for free or at a very less cost (helps in getting more traction), ask for referrals, and use email marketing.

 We don’t suggest you leave your existing source of income and jump into freelancing per se.
 Try it as a part-time venture to see how it works out for you in the initial months.

 It is entirely not necessary that you have to freelance full time.
 It is up to you to decide on whether you’d like to do it full time or keep your existing job and make a buck during your free time.

-If you feel that you really like the way the things are headed, it’s time to move onto the next step.
+If you feel that you really like the way things are headed, it’s time to move onto the next step and make money freelancing.

 Another possibility is that you could make it a full-time gig.
 Freelancing full time also means you can create diverse forms of income.
 You can:

 - Create referral systems to reward clients who send you new clients